 The whole world would forget or pretend to, in order to spare us the pain of remembering.
 But I already knew a little about this.
 The worst tragedy of loss was that the world kept spinning.

 For all that there is to like about Little Pretty Things’s construction, I did not find the story itself quite as compelling as her debut.
-But I suspect that just comes down to my having a greater affinity with The Black Hour‘s academia/college setting than living paycheck-to-paycheck, high school sport and class reunions within Little Pretty Things.
+But I suspect that just comes down to my having a greater affinity with The Black Hour‘s academia/college setting than the living paycheck-to-paycheck, high school sport and class reunions within this novel.